syfer09/syfer09.github.io/docs/_posts/2025-08-10-Round1042Div3Summary.markdown

 First contest in a while, in fact this is my first time doing one since division 3 was added.
 Division 3 is supposed to be an easier version of the contests for people with a lower rating.

-Being really out of practice, I was quite happy to solve both A and B, however C ended up escaping me during the solution.
+Being really out of practice, I was quite happy to solve both A and B, however trying and failing C took the rest of the time.
 After the contest ended I was able to see which test case failed and fix my code accordingly to get a submission.

 Although I am happy with getting two solutions, I solved C really early on as well, and spent the rest of the time trying to implement my solution.